GatePara/NSGFlex/README.md

 ## Introduction

 NSGFlex is an efficient open-source library designed for cross-architecture vectorization, supporting high-performance approximate nearest neighbor search (ANNS) on both x86 and ARM platforms.
-It implements the algorithm of our PVLDB paper - [Fast Approximate Nearest Neighbor Search With The Navigating Spread-out Graphs](http://www.vldb.org/pvldb/vol12/p461-fu.pdf).
+It implements the algorithm of the PVLDB paper - [Fast Approximate Nearest Neighbor Search With The Navigating Spread-out Graphs](http://www.vldb.org/pvldb/vol12/p461-fu.pdf).
-NSG has been intergrated into the search engine of Taobao (Alibaba Group) for billion scale ANNS in E-commerce scenario.

 ## Building Instruction